 We have all seen it… when firefighters run in when everyone else runs out.
 You have probably seen the memes or the cheesy T-shirts.
 Firefighters running into burning buildings is kind of the first thought when people think of actual firefighters.

-But what does that even mean and how do they do it safely?
-We have a saying in the fire service, “risk a little to save a little, risk a lot to save a lot”.
-Let me explain.
+Let’s look at how and when Firefighters head inside a Building on Fire and how do they do it safely.
+We have a saying in the fire service, “risk a little to save a little, risk a lot to save a lot”, and that certainly applies to Fires!

 This means finding new ways to put themselves in that stressful mindset to perform as close to realistically as possible.
 Departments will utilize anything they can to get an edge in their training.